sanika-14/Sanika-14/README.md

-# Sanika
+# Hello guys, this is Sanika Kulkarni 👋

 <div align="center">

 ![Hello fam!](https://github.com/sanika-14/Sanika/blob/main/code%20geass%20robot%20GIF%20-%20Find%20%26%20Share%20on%20GIPHY.gif)

-### Hello guys, this is Sanika Kulkarni 👋
-I'm an engineering student chasing neural networks and AI for fun.
+Just an engineering student chasing neural networks and AI for fun.
 Aspiring to contribute to the development of AGI.
 Deep Learning excites me, and I'm always curious to learn more!